 - Add addresses, directions, and phone numbers when appropriate.
 Easier than looking it up five months from now on your way out the door.

-- As you schedule new dates, think about supporting tasks.
+- As you schedule new dates in your planner, think about supporting tasks.

 Example: You get invited to a Christmas party for December 22nd, with an RSVP date of December 15th.
 Mark both dates.